davidwolfpaw/macbook-setup/README.md

 ### General Settings

 - Turn off all stupid notifications and badges/banners/butchers of concentration
-- Set Chrome as the default browser
+- Set Firefox Developer Edition as the default browser
 - Set Recent items to none
 - Make dock nice and tiny
 - Set time format to 24-hour time